 - The Prankster Bit from TRON 2.0 is the game's BFG and looks pretty cool, but the energy usage is obscene, the damage is overkill against everything you fight, and you get it so late in the game that you're literally unable to fully upgrade it.
 It's not even worth using against the final boss due to how the game handles damage dealt to it.
 Not to mention the fact that if you use it in too close of quarters (read: most of that final level), it stands just as good of a chance of killing you as it does of killing your target.
 Seriously.
 Stick to Sequencer and just go Rinzler on your enemies.

 - The Halo series of games have several:

 - Halo has two: the Assault Rifle and the Needler.
 The needler is a devastating weapon against one type of enemy, and one type of enemy only: Sentinels.
-Against pretty much any other target, it's useless.
+Against pretty much any other target, it's useless, requiring you to fire nearly the entire magazine into a single enemy to deal decent damage.
 And Sentinels are very rare, appearing as opponents only a handful of times — not nearly often enough to justify keeping the weapon on hand, given that you can only carry two weapons at any given time.
 Pretty much any alien weapon (plasma pistol or rifle) works about as well.
 The Assault Rifle meanwhile just does very low damage in general, low damage against shields in particular, and an obnoxiously wide bullet spread.